 Candlestick charts are one of the most popular types of intraday trading charts.
 There are four price in candle open, low, high and close.
 For 1-minute time frame, you can see 1-minute candle for 5-minute time frame candles are generated for 5 minute time period.
 A candle is consists of upper tail, lower tail or wick, and body.
 The green candle is also called a bullish candle show the price is moving in an upward direction and the red candle (Bearish candle) indicates the price is decreasing.

-Candlestick chart provides more information as compared to other types of intraday trading charts.
+Candlestick chart provides more information as compared to other types of intraday stock charts.
 And different types of candles i.e. hammer, doji, etc. helps traders to predict the future price movement easily.
 Day traders look for pattern formation in candlestick charts for trade signals and it also helps traders to manage their risk with a clear idea of right stop-loss and target price.
+Candlestick chart is also known as 5 minute candlestick chart.

 Volume charts are very important specially for intraday trading because these charts show the level of market activity.
 Volume in the chart indicates the quantity of stocks is placed at a time, with the combination of volume and candlestick chart, traders can easily get the right prediction on the price movement of stock.